zackdillabough/PEPL-Compiler/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ex.) ```F(X(5, G));```

-### The user input section
+### The User Input Section
 This section is a line at the bottom of the program that consists of a non-empty list of integers.
-There must be a sufficient number of integers specified in this line for all INPUT statements.
-(There cannot be more INPUT statements than there are user inputs)
+There must be a sufficient number of integers specified in this line for all INPUT statements (There cannot be more INPUT statements than there are user inputs).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ex.) ```-3 1 4 1 5 9```